Elsie19/mine/README.md

 <p align="center">
 <a href="https://minecraft.net"><img src="https://i.redd.it/lhyfpzbifpo21.png" width="200" height="200"></a>
 </p>
 Quick start your minecraft server with mine!
-You can one command install many types of servers like Spigot, Paper, Vanilla, Forge, etc...
+You can one command install many types of servers, backup and rollback servers with ease, easily destroy servers, and much more.
+Look at Installation to start

-Run `mine -D {spigot,paper,vanilla,forge}` to download and setup the server.
-You cannot install multiple of the same server (i.e you can't download and run two Paper servers.

-Only works on Linux distro's with systemd

 ## Features
 * Uses a configuration that is easily accesible by the user so you don't have to edit the service files in root